-- Understand and respect the distinction between the role and responsibilities of the board and those of the executive leadership - Set and maintain an ethos of high expectations for everyone in the community of every school, including in the conduct and the professionalism of the board itself - Promote equity and diversity throughout our organisation, including the board's operation - Not undermine fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - Operate and make decisions in the best interests of pupils, informed by the views and needs of our key stakeholders (pupils, parents/carers, staff, local communities and the local authority) - Follow the trust's policies and procedures, and the procedures of the board as set out in relevant legislation, statutory guidance, and the trust's constitutional documents - Take responsibility for our self-evaluation, regularly reviewing our board's performance, constitution and skillset - Take part in any training or development required to fill any gaps in the skills we need for effective governance - Complete annual Safeguarding training, confirm that Keeping Children Safe in Education has been read and agree to adopt this code of conduct prior to the first meeting of the autumn term - Complete the annual declaration of pecuniary interest form annually and prior to the first meeting of the autumn term - Understand that where responsibility has been delegated, the board as a whole remains accountable and that important decisions relating to core functions will be made by the full board - Comply with relevant guidance and legislation, and our funding agreement, which sets out how we must manage our trust's/school's money, and procure goods and services - Act with integrity and transparency when making financial decisions, and understand that our financial management and decision making will be scrutinised and audited - Declare all gifts worth more than £30 and record them on the gifts and hospitality register.
+- Understand and respect the distinction between the role and responsibilities of the board and those of the executive leadership - Set and maintain an ethos of high expectations for everyone in the community of every school, including in the conduct and the professionalism of the board itself - Promote equity and diversity throughout our organisation, including the board's operation - Not undermine fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - Operate and make decisions in the best interests of pupils, informed by the views and needs of our key stakeholders (pupils, parents/carers, staff, local communities and the local authority) - Follow the trust's policies and procedures, and the procedures of the board as set out in relevant legislation, statutory guidance, and the trust's constitutional documents - Take responsibility for our self-evaluation, regularly reviewing our board's performance, constitution and skillset - Take part in any training or development required to fill any gaps in the skills we need for effective governance - Complete annual Safeguarding training, confirm that Keeping Children Safe in Education has been read and agree to adopt this code of conduct prior to the first meeting of the autumn term.
+Please note, attendance at meetings will not be permitted without the completion of Safeguarding training and absence for this reason will not be condoned. - Complete the annual declaration of pecuniary interest form annually and prior to the first meeting of the autumn term - Understand that where responsibility has been delegated, the trust board as a whole remains accountable and that important decisions relating to core functions will be made by the full board - Comply with relevant guidance and legislation, and our funding agreement, which sets out how we must manage our trust's/school's money, and procure goods and services - Act with integrity and transparency when making financial decisions, and understand that our financial management and decision making will be scrutinised and audited - Declare all gifts worth more than £30 and record them on the gifts and hospitality register.
 We will not accept bribes - We will work to actively identify and manage risks to the trust/school